-This Day in History: The 1961 American figure skating team is tragically killed
+This Day in History: 1961 USA figure skating tragedy

 On this day in 1961, the United States figure skating team is killed in the crash of Sabena flight 548.
 The terrible tragedy shook the country to its core—and the sport would take decades to bounce back.